rajeevsharma4nagarro/dockerPOC/README.md

 ├── NoSQL database for storing user data
 └── Data persists using Docker volumes

+Redis (Data Caching)
+├── It will case user data  on first calls
+├── It will persist data for 60 seconds
+├── If any Add/Delete action taken then cache will refresh with new data └── For testing in api response source will show db/cache

 # Docker public repositories
-├── rajeevsharma4nagarro/mongo
-├── rajeevsharma4nagarro/usersapi
+├── rajeevsharma4nagarro/poc-api-service
-└── rajeevsharma4nagarro/usersapp
+└── rajeevsharma4nagarro/poc-app-ui

-# GitHub public repositories
+# GitHub public repositories (branch : advance-POC)
 ├── https://github.com/rajeevsharma4nagarro/dockerPOC
 └── https://github.com/rajeevsharma4nagarro/dockerPOC.git